Seahawks’ needs at safety, linebacker point to possible return of Jamal Adams

 “To a certain extent, yes, because our grading scale represents that, what our team looks like and so, yeah, it’s a good group right now,’’ he said.

-But with only Wallace as experienced backup (most of Bryant’s snaps have come as a nickel cornerback) and a coach in Macdonald who has earned a reputation for varying his defensive alignments based on the opponent and situation, there could be a way to fit Adams into things.
+But with only Wallace as an experienced backup (most of Bryant’s snaps have come as a nickel cornerback) and a coach in Macdonald who has earned a reputation for varying his defensive alignments based on the opponent and situation, there could be a way to fit Adams into things in the back end if needed — or situationally.

 Speaking to reporters at the NFL combine in February, Schneider praised the way Adams dealt with the challenges of his recovery from a knee injury last season that held him to just nine games.